 Bernard: Thanks for the quick guide!
 However, you will find these options in our web interface as well.
 They are both boxes that can be checked in the Raspberry Settings to deactivate them, respectively.

 Marc, et all: The WiFi connection might not be as stable explaining your issues, depending on the router’s and the Pi’s location.6.
-January 2017 at 6:56 #25592
+Januar 2017 at 6:56 #25592

 Since I have solved my wifi instability problems, as described here: